claytonjorg/Elevator/README.md

 only get off when the elevator arrives at the destination.
 Passengers will wait on floors to be serviced indefinitely.

-# Step 1: Kernel Module with an Elevator
+# 1: Kernel Module with an Elevator
 Develop a representation of an elevator.
 In this project, you will be required to support having a maximum load of 15 weight units and 10 passenger units (neither can be exceeded at any point).
 The elevator must wait for 2.0 seconds when moving between floors, and it must wait